This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 - Example: Searching the quoted phrase "NAb assay" returns only pages that include this two word phrase.

-- Example: NAb AND assay returns all pages that contain the term both the term "NAb" and the term "assay".
+- Example: NAb AND assay returns all pages that contain the term both the term "NAb" and the term "assay", in any order.

 - +: A search term preceded by the + operator must appear on returned pages.